St Peter's Catholic School, Guildford: Sixth Form Centre

 The school's enlarged sixth form centre opened in September 2011.
 The sixth form currently consists of 200 students, and benefits from a means-tested 16–19 bursary fund for bursaries.
 To prepare for further study or workplace positions the centre enabling students to take AS and A2 tutor-directed and assisted courses in many subjects.

 Structural Incidents

 In January 2018 the new school building which was in construction caught on fire due to what was believed to be an incident with a gas cylinder.
-Get Surrey reported that "Flames could be seen rising from the side of the school, which is currently under construction.".
+Get Surrey reported that "Flames could be seen rising from the side of the school, which is currently under construction".
+Firefighters were called.

-It was also reported by the news company Get Surrey that "Firefighters had been called to St Peter's Catholic School, in Horseshoe Lane East, to tackle the blaze."

 Catchment and key admissions factors

 The school's geographical catchment areas are drawn and redrawn regularly, taking into account demand and the other admissions' criteria.
 Influencing redrawing and admissions policy are attendance at or residence within any of the nine parishes forming the Guildford Deanery and the ease to transportation to the school, relative to other schools.
 Four primary schools form with St Peter's its closest 'Family of Schools', preferential feeder schools, and are variously spread across the majority of the Boroughs of Guildford and Waverley forming the approximate south-west quarter of the county, numbered '6' and '7' in the map shown to the right.